 Fugitive in ’81 Pennsylvania death nabbed in Texas

-DALLAS (AP) — A disabled 78-year-old church deacon living quietly in East Texas was arrested Monday by federal agents who said he committed a murder 33 years ago and 1,300 miles away.
+DALLAS (AP) — A disabled 78-year-old church deacon living quietly in Texas was arrested Monday by federal agents who said he committed a murder 33 years ago and 1,300 miles (2,092 kilometers) away.

 Authorities say Joseph Lewis Miller fled Pennsylvania after shooting a man in a parking lot outside a hotel in 1981.
 He was charged with murder and three other felonies, but the case remained unsolved for three decades until investigators translated a previous tip that Miller had been living in Mexico under an alias — the name of a deceased cousin.

-The U.S. Marshals Service in Harrisburg, Pa., traced that name to rural Mineola, Texas, a town of 4,500 people.
+The U.S. Marshals Service in Harrisburg, Pennsylvania, traced that name to rural Mineola, Texas, a town of 4,500 people.
 Miller confessed to the shooting shortly after his arrest, authorities said.

 People in Mineola knew Miller as Roy Eubanks, a former employee of the local paper plant who was collecting disability checks and walked with a cane.
 He married at least twice in Texas, most recently in 2010.
 His wife told The Associated Press on Monday that he had said he killed someone in “the accident that happened” many years ago.